abhandal/Tutorials/README.md

 # Tutorials
-A collection of tutorials I completed
+A collection of tutorials I completed over time.